Tareqhomaid/NumericalPy/README.md

 # Non linear equations solver
-## Caution! this web application is intintionally vulnerable, DO NOT use it in a production server.
+## Caution! this web application is deliberately vulnerable, DO NOT use it in a production server.

 ### Introduction